StaxPy/Advection/README.md

 ## In-game usage

-When you exported, you get mcfunction files.
+When you export, you get mcfunction files.
 These files should be used inside a [datapack](https://minecraft.wiki/w/Data_pack).

 The usage of these functions inside your datapack is for you to decide.
-Although, playing an animation using function sequences is not the most straight-forward technique so here are some ideas :
+Although, playing an animation using a function sequence is not the most straight-forward technique so here are some ideas :

 Using a scoreboard, you can increment a number each time you want the next frame (every tick or less), and make sure to make it goes back to the beginning when reaching the end.